 How can I practically be a responsible, Christian citizen engaged in doing justice, loving mercy, and walking humbly with God?

-- Visiting politicians, policy-makers, prison, the State Capitol, and local social advocates
+- Visit politicians, policy-makers, prison, the State Capitol, and local social advocates.

-- Conversations with immigrants and refugees, those on the ground level working with human trafficking and survivors, and listening to stories of those in the prison system
+- Have conversations with immigrants and refugees, those on the ground level working with human trafficking and survivors, and listening to stories of those in the prison system.

-- Exploring your story and using your unique voice to advocate with those behind bars and borders
+- Explore your story and use your unique voice to advocate with those behind bars and borders.

 - Learn how to educate and advocate about social issues.